Jenny Abramsky

 Dame Jennifer Gita Abramsky (born 7 October 1946) is a British media producer, philanthropist and Chancellor of the University of East Anglia.
-She was chairman of the UK's National Heritage Memorial Fund (NHMF).
+She was chairperson of the UK's National Heritage Memorial Fund (NHMF).
 Until her retirement from the BBC, Abramsky was its most senior woman employee; she was Director of Audio and Music.

 Early life and education

 Born to a Jewish family, she was the daughter of Miriam, a social worker and former communist who was on Brick Lane during Oswald Mosley's fascist marches, and Chimen Abramsky, a professor of Jewish studies and rare book expert.
 One of her grandfathers was Yehezkel Abramsky, a prominent Orthodox rabbi and scholar who headed the London Beth Din rabbinical court for 17 years.

-In her youth Abramsky wished to become a ballerina, going so far as to study with the Rambert Dance Company; even attempting to join the Royal Ballet but failing supposedly due to her short stature of only 5 ft.
-She was educated at Holland Park Comprehensive School, London, and then completed her education at the University of East Anglia, where she received a Bachelor of Arts in English.
+In her youth, Abramsky wished to become a ballerina, going so far as to study with the Rambert Dance Company; even attempting to join the Royal Ballet but failing supposedly owing to her short stature of only 5 ft.
+She was educated at Holland Park Comprehensive School, London, and then completed her education at the University of East Anglia, where she received a Bachelor of Arts degree in English.

 Career

 In 1969, she joined the BBC as a programmes operations assistant, and in 1973 was appointed as a producer of The World at One.
 She became the first woman editor of the agenda-setting Today programme, ran the first Gulf War Radio 4 News FM service, and went on to launch Britain's first continuous news and sport radio station, BBC Radio 5 Live, before launching the television channel BBC News 24.
 She launched the BBC's online news website, news.bbc.co.uk.
 She was named Director of BBC Radio in January 1999 and was subsequently promoted to the BBC's executive board with overall responsibility for BBC Radios 1, 2, 3, 4, and 5 Live and the BBC's digital radio stations 1Xtra, BBC 7, 6 Music, 5 Live Sports Extra and the Asian Network; the three BBC orchestras based in England; and the Proms.
-In 2006 she became Director of Audio and Music – adding online services, audio on demand and podcasting to her remit of broadcast radio.
+In 2006, she became Director of Audio and Music – adding online services, audio on demand and podcasting to her remit of broadcast radio.

 She had an annual programming budget of £236 million (about US$475m) and a staff of 1,681.
 Under her leadership, by the first three months of 2007 the BBC's radio stations had an audience share of 56.6 percent – compared with the 13.9 percent of listeners shared by all commercial radio broadcasters – and a reach of almost 33.5 million people – a record, according to Guardian newspaper (9 July 2007).
 The paper listed Abramsky as the 18th most powerful person in the UK's media, though she had slipped from No. 11 in the paper's 2006 ranking.